University facing class-action over COVID campus lockdown

-The ruling came just days before a scheduled hearing this week on the university's request for the judge to grant summary judgment in its favor.
+Friday's decision came just days before a scheduled hearing this week on the university's request for the judge to rule in its favor without a trial.
 That hearing has been postponed indefinitely.

-In his ruling, Bibas rejected UD's argument that the plaintiffs lacked standing to sue.
+In his ruling, Judge Stephanos Bibas rejected the University of Delaware's argument that the plaintiffs, who accuse the school of breach of contract and unjust enrichment, lacked standing to sue.
 The university also argued unsuccessfully that it is impossible to know who actually paid tuition because some students may have used outside sources like scholarships.

 The plaintiffs have argued that, before the pandemic, the school treated in-person and online classes as separate offerings and charged more for some in-person programs than they did for similar online classes.
 They also noted that the university charged them fees for the gym, student centers, and the health center, sometimes at higher rates than those paid by online students, and that the school kept those fees while denying them the services.